drodsou/comp/README.md

 - Minimal, explicit, no hidden magic, simple enough to be debugable by user, future proof.
 - < 1kb gziped
 - not intended for maximun, speed, eficiency, but for developer experience, control and future proof.
 Just cross-framework, debugable, tinkerable base for making components you could still use in 10 or 20 years.

+- grouped styles with defineAll, not a 'style' inside each ce,
+- styles scoped with ${tag}
+- auto css link with just "css:true" in tag definition

 Compatible with: